-While ZoomBombing is one of the latest hacking threats to arise in the time of coronavirus, there is always the potential lurking of uninvited guests finding their way into your home network.
+While ZoomBombing is one of the latest hacking threats to arise, there is always the potential lurking of uninvited guests finding their way into your home network.
 Here are more steps our experts suggest you take to help keep your network and private information secure.

 Protect your home Wi-Fi

 Setting up a password is one of the easiest ways to ensure your home Wi-Fi is protected.
 A password helps stop potential scammers, cybercriminals, or just people in general from intercepting any data sent or received by your laptop, computer or tablet.
 Make your password a strong one, using a complex pattern of letters, numbers and symbols, and change it often to stay one step ahead.

 The default or factory-set password your Wi-Fi comes with is usually similar to others and easier to guess than custom passwords.
 So, get creative with your Wi-Fi password.
 Whatever you come up with, like your favorite vacation spot + your grandfather’s birthday + your great grandmother’s maiden name, make sure you remember it.